 Crucially, balanced ternary requires no two's complement representation.
 Negative numbers are represented naturally, and arithmetic operations on balanced ternary numbers are inherently symmetric around zero.
 Addition, subtraction, and comparison all become simpler.

-At the physical level, a three-voltage-rail device maps naturally to balanced ternary.
-Current flowing in the positive direction is +1; no current is 0; current in the negative direction is −1.
+At the physical level, a photonic-ternary device maps naturally to balanced ternary.
+A photon plus AC positive phase drives current in the positive direction (+1); no photon means no current (0); a photon plus AC negative phase drives current in the negative direction (−1).
 This is more natural than the binary trick of using voltage thresholds.

 A notarized affidavit (Exhibit A) establishes that the core device concept was conceived in 2006, providing documentary evidence of priority.